sppt-2019/unity-fsharp-introduction/csharp-eng.md

     }
 }
 ```
-This piece of code decalres a `MonoBehaviour`, that has a instancevariabel `Message`, such that it is printed when Unity's Editor starts. `SerializeField` means that the instancevariable `Message` becomes availible in Unity's Editor.
+This piece of code decalres a `MonoBehaviour`, that has a instance variable `Message`, such that it is printed when Unity's Editor starts. `SerializeField` means that the instance variable `Message` becomes availible in Unity's Editor.

 <div class="note-box">
-    For at kunne nedarve fra <code>MonoBehaviour</code> skal man <i>bruge</i> ( <code>using UnityEngine;</code> )
+    To be able to inherit <code>MonoBehaviour</code> you have to <i>use</i> ( <code>using UnityEngine;</code> )
 </div>

 ___
 ## Functions & Methods
 In C# there exist both function and methods.
 It is often the methods that are called as functions in C#, but it is not always the case.
 In this test it is only necessary to use methods.
-Functions are bound to any classinstance, which means that you can't access `this` in functions (almost like `static` methods).
+Functions are bound to any class instance, which means that you can't access `this` in functions (almost like `static` methods).
 Methods are bound to objects, and works as you most likely know in C#.

 ### Methods
-Metoder skal erklæres i en klasse.
-Metoder kan tilgå klassens felter properties.
-Her er både `Update` og `Move` metoder:
 Methods need to be declared in a class.
 Methods can access classes field properties.
 Here is both `Update` and `Move` methods:
 ```csharp
 class MoveForward : MonoBehaviour